SAFETAG/SAFETAG/content/index.adids.08.md

 ### Materials Needed [stub]

+Computer running Kali Linux
+Wireless card than can be set to monitor mode
+Wireless network(s) with permission to try and break into (may be provided by the trainer)

+Whiteboard or poster notes and markers

 !INCLUDE "ADIDS/network_access_traffic/context/materials_needed.md"

 ## Activity [stub] {.activity}

 Auditor provides scenerios that allow a trainee to explore ways they would use/focus a auditing technique with the identified risks in the case study provided.
+While going through these scenarios, build a "generic" network map with the organization's laptops, mail server, router, wifi hotspot, and cloud services.
+Identify potentially unencrypted or unauthenticated network traffic (file shares, website logins).
+While the firewall is a great front-line defense against attacks coming across the Internet, a snoopy neighrbor or actual adversary can use the wireless network to jump straight past it with very little effort.

+Sample scenarios:
-  * Organization with mostly in-field staff who use an internal mail service nad VPN.
+  * Organization with mostly in-field staff who use an internal mail service and VPN.
   * Organization with a large in-office staff using the wifi which gives them access to internal services.
   * Organization that uses mostly google docs with documents either shared ad-hoc between indiviudals personal or work gmail accounts, or under a organizational account that shares everything with staff.
     * This opens up conversations about using e-mail logins for google docs and calendar services that is different from external e-mail, or not.

 ## Discussion [stub] {.discussion}

-  * How do the various types of internal privlage sepearation change what "access" means?
+  * How do the various types of internal privlage separation change what "access" means?
+  * Where do hosted services help?
+Where do they hurt?

 ## Input [stub] {.input}

 <?This is usually the lecture part of the session.
 The trainer presents on issues, sub-topics and more advanced concepts related to focus of the session.?>

-Overview of common concerns for ways of securing user access into the internal network.
-And introduction to the tools for this section.

-  * Sniffing, filtering, and analizing traffic
-	* Identifying Operating Systems on a network
-	  * p0f 3.0
-	  * OpenVAS
-	    * Vulnerability assessment tools are to make your research easier, not replace it.
-	  *
-    * Sniffing VPN traffic for VPN Fingerprinting
-    * Sniffing traffic to external services on internal network to identify services that are insecure.
+Accessing a Wireless Network

+Organizations approach their wireless setup in a myriad of different ways based on how and where they work.
+However, with wireless networks in almost every case being treated as trusted internal networks, so we need to ensure that they provide a reasonable level of equivalent security as well as using the failings of wireless networks to have further discussions with organizations over defense in depth concepts.

+The ideal first step is to be able to go in prepared, and with zero knowledge of their network, connect to it.
+This comes with quite a few gotchas to having it work right, and won't always work, but certainly can underline the importance of password security if it does.

+If an office had an open or MAC-address-filtering network, you should skip straight to the network sniffing stage.
+While outside the scope of SAFETAG audits, if you have spare time, you might help them implement WPA encryption, combined with an Internet-access-only guest network.

+The SAFETAG team has yet to encounter a WEP network in the field, but we presume there are still some out there, and while WPA is a significant improvement over WEP's security, weak passwords are extremely common, and even the simplest dictionary attacks can open a network in minutes.
+We use the aircrack suite of tools for most of our wireless investigation, and will dig in shortly.

   * Introduction to aircrack-ng
     * Wifi Access Assessment
       * WEP
 	    * WEP cracking tools